mbecker20/komodo/scripts/readme.md

 # Periphery setup script

+These scripts will set up Monitor Periphery on your hosts, managed by systemd.

 *Note*.
 This script can be run multiple times without issue, and it won't change existing config after the first run.
 Just run it again after a Monitor version release, and it will update the periphery version.

 *Note*.
 The script can usually detect aarch64 system and use the periphery-aarch64 binary.